STARS4ALL/tessdb-server/README.md

 Linux service to collect measurements pubished by TESS Sky Quality Meter via MQTT.
 TESS stands for [Cristobal Garcia's Telescope Encoder and Sky Sensor](http://www.observatorioremoto.com/TESS.pdf)

+TESSDB is being used as part of the [STARS4ALL Project](https://guaix.fis.ucm.es/splpr/TESS-V1).

 ## Description

 **tessdb** is a software package that collects measurements from one or several